docQodly/docs/docs/data-explorer/data-explorer.md

 title: Data Explorer
 ---

-The Data Explorer provides a web interface to view and query data in your Qodly application.
+The Data Explorer provides a web interface to view, query, and edit data in your project datastore.
 Using this tool, you can easily browse among all your entities and search, order, or filter attribute values.
-It helps you to control data and quickly identify issues at any step of the development process.
+It helps you quickly identifying issues at any step of the development process, as well as controlling and editing data.

 ![data-explorer](img/dataExplorer1.png)